quizitive/commonology/server_files/README.md

 ```

 If this is a staging server and the domain name is `staging.commonologygame.com` rather than just `commonologygame.com`
-then edit `/etc/nginix/sites-available/commonologygame.com` and `/etc/nginx/sites-available/commonologygame.com` and
+then edit `/etc/nginix/sites-available/django.nginx` and prefix the domain names with `staging`.
+Pay attention
-prefix those domain names with `staging`.
+to the lines at the end that configure the letsencrypt certficates.

 ```shell
 # systemctl restart nginx